raihansikdar/RaihanSikdar/README.md

 - 👯 I’m looking to collaborate on **GitHub**

-- 💬 Ask me about **Flutter, Machine Learning, Deep Learning, Artificial intelligence**
+- 💬 Ask me about **Flutter, Machine Learning, Artificial intelligence**

 - 📫 How to reach me **raihansikdar10@gmail.com**